sourcegraph/handbook/content/engineering/web/index.md

 ## Vision statement

-Bring the power of Sourcegraph (e.g. search, code intelligence, automation) to all developers everywhere that they interact with code (e.g. command line, editors, web browser, code hosts).
+Bring the power of Sourcegraph (e.g. search, code intelligence, campaigns) to all developers everywhere that they interact with code (e.g. command line, editors, web browser, code hosts).

 ## Tech stack